 P. aeruginosa is widely recognised as having an arsenal of virulence factors that help to facilitate successful infection and colonisation across a wide range of environments.
-For many bacteria the urinary tract represents a harsh, nutrient-limited environment, however the versatility and size of P. aeruginosa genomes result in an ability to exploit this niche.
+For many bacteria the urinary tract represents a harsh, nutrient-limited environment; however, the versatility and size of P. aeruginosa genomes result in an ability to exploit this niche.
 This review will summarise the importance of P. aeruginosa virulence characteristics in the context of UTIs and the potential role of some of these virulence factors is described in Table 1.

 Siderophores

 Siderophores are iron chelating compounds that are secreted by bacteria and aid survival, especially in iron limited environments.
 Pyoverdine and pyochelin are siderophores produced by P. aeruginosa (Table 1).
 Pyoverdine is a group of green fluorescent compounds that represents the primary iron-uptake system in P. aeruginosa.
 Pyochelin has a lower affinity for iron compared to pyoverdine and has been proposed to be associated with sustained inflammatory responses identified in chronic infections (Cornelis and Dingemans 2013).
-Siderophores, particularly pyoverdine, are essential for virulence in many models of infection including lung infection and burns models (Visca, Imperi and Lamont 2007) however the role in UTIs is relatively unclear.
-A study by Tielen et al., (2011) revealed that pyoverdine could be detected in all 30 isolates investigated when isolates from UTIs and CAUTIs were grown in nutrient rich LB broth (Tielen et al. 2011).
-Furthermore, studies of other Gram negative microbes causing UTIs have shown dramatic upregulation of siderophore-related genes suggesting that iron acquisition may also be essential in this niche (Reigstad, Hultgren and Gordon 2007).
+Siderophores, particularly pyoverdine, are essential for virulence in many models of infection including lung infection and burn models (Visca, Imperi and Lamont 2007) however the role in UTIs is relatively unclear.
+A study by Tielen et al., (2011) revealed that pyoverdine could be detected in all 30 isolates from UTIs and CAUTIs were investigated and iron-limited conditions have been suggested to be important in UTIs. .
+Furthermore, microarray and qRT-PCR studies of other Gram negative microbes causing UTIs have shown dramatic upregulation of siderophore-related genes in vivo in humans and mice compared with in vitro growth in LB, suggesting that iron acquisition may also be essential in this niche (Reigstad, Hultgren and Gordon 2007).
+However, clinical isolates from the repiratory tract have also been found to produce pyoverdine and therefore this is not a niche-specific trait.

 Toxins

-P. aeruginosa can produce a variety of toxins, including four type III toxins; exoS, exoU, exoT and exoY (Figure 1).
-Expression of these toxins has been identified in P. aeruginosa isolates from various infection settings, particularly from acute infections (Hauser et al. 2002).
-Exoenzyme S is an effector protein of the type III secretion system and functions as an ADP-ribosylating enzyme (Iglewski et al. 1978).
-Levels of exoenzyme S were found to be significantly higher in P. aeruginosa isolates from wound and urinary tract infections when compared to tracheal isolates (Hamood, Griswold and Duhan 1996) and were found to increase with persistent infection.
-Persistent infection isolates produced higher levels of exoenzyme S with subsequent isolations, regardless of the site of infection (Hamood, Griswold and Duhan 1996; Rumbaugh, Griswold and Hamood 1999) suggesting a role for this enzyme in persistence.
+P. aeruginosa can produce a variety of toxins, including four type III toxins; Exoenzyme (Exo) S, ExoU, ExoT and ExoY (Figure 1).
+In vitro expression of these toxins from isolates has been identified in P. aeruginosa isolates from various infection settings, particularly from acute infections (Hauser et al. 2002).
+Exo S is an effector protein of the type III secretion system and functions as an ADP-ribosylating enzyme (Iglewski et al. 1978).
+Levels of Exo S were significantly higher in vitro in P. aeruginosa isolates from wound and urinary tract infections when compared to tracheal isolates (Hamood, Griswold and Duhan 1996) and increased with persistent infection.
+Infection isolates isolated longitudinally produced higher levels of Exo S, regardless of the site of infection (Hamood, Griswold and Duhan 1996; Rumbaugh, Griswold and Hamood 1999) suggesting a role for this enzyme in persistence.
 ExoU is a cytotoxin secreted by the type III secretion system.
-ExoU has phospholipase A2 activity and has also been found to impair the recruitment of phagocytes (Diaz et al. 2008).
-Very little is known about the potential role of ExoU in urinary tract infections and the roles of ExoT and ExoY are shown in Table 1.
+ExoU has phospholipase A2 activity and also impairs the recruitment of phagocytes (Diaz et al. 2008).
+The presence of exoU has been identified in isolates from the urinary tract however nothing is known about the potential role of ExoU in urinary tract infections and the roles of ExoT and ExoY are shown in Table 1.

 Exopolysaccharides and biofilm formation